 Optimising Power BI costs requires matching the licensing model to the organisation's actual usage patterns, user populations, and feature requirements.
 The following strategies deliver measurable savings without reducing analytics capability.

 Determine the total number of users who need to access shared Power BI content.
 If that number multiplied by USD 10/month exceeds the Premium capacity cost (P1 at approximately USD 5,000/month plus Pro licences for creators), Premium capacity is cheaper.
-The typical break-even is 400–600 total users.
+The typical break-even is 400 to 600 total users.
 Above this threshold, every additional consumer is effectively free under Premium capacity.
 Below this threshold, Pro for everyone is more economical.
-Run this calculation annually as the organisation’s analytics user base grows.
+Run this calculation annually as the organisation's analytics user base grows.

 For development, testing, or variable-usage scenarios, Azure-based A SKUs provide the same Premium capabilities as P SKUs but with hourly billing and the ability to pause capacity.
 A paused capacity incurs no charges.
 This is particularly effective for organisations that need Premium features for testing deployment pipelines and paginated reports but do not need 24/7 capacity.
 A development A4 SKU paused 16 hours per day and weekends costs approximately 33% of the equivalent always-on capacity.